jekyll/minima/_posts/2022-02-02-inner-compass.md

 - **When someone is nasty, rude, hateful, or mean with you, pretend they have a disease.** That makes it easier to have empathy toward them which can soften the conflict.

 - **Do not hold grudges.** If you do, it is only going to make your life bitter.
 Life becomes much easier when you learn to accept an apology you never get.
 When someone is nasty, rude, hateful, or mean with you, pretend they have a disease.
 That makes it easier to have empathy towards them which can soften the conflict.
 Sometimes good people act badly.
 You continue to do what is right.
 Release the grudge as if it was a poison.
 Let it go.

+- **Forgive.** When you forgive others, they may not notice, but you will heal.
+Forgiveness is not something we do for others; it is a gift to ourselves.

 - **5 years people rule.** Only spend time with people who you would want to spend time with even 5 years from now.
 Life is too short.

 - **Social proof works.** When unsure how to act, people copy others, outsourcing their decisions.

-- **The more you give to others, the more you’ll get.** Understanding this is the beginning of wisdom.
+- **The more you give to others, the more you’ll get.** Perhaps the most counter-intuitive truth of the universe is that the more you give to others, the more you’ll get.
+Understanding this is the beginning of wisdom.

-- **If you can avoid seeking approval of others, your power is limitless.**
+- **If you can avoid seeking approval of others, your power is limitless.** The ability to walk away from a deal is what gives you power.

+- **Choose wisely.** 90% of happiness in life comes from who you decide to partner with (marry etc).
+The other 10% is your boss.

 #### **Success & Failure**